PrimaLoft: Thermal performance

-Throughout history, wool has been regarded as the best material to use for cold, wet weather due to its ability to provide insulation when wet.
-In cold and dry areas, down has been relied upon for warmth and comfort, but it becomes a liability when it gets wet.
-There is no doubt that the design goal of PrimaLoft was to create a fabric that would offer the same level of insulation effectiveness as down, even when wet.
+Wool has traditionally been regarded as a good material to use for cold, wet weather due to its ability to provide insulation when wet.
+In cold and dry areas, down provides warmth and comfort but it becomes a liability when it gets wet.
+The design goal of PrimaLoft was to create a fabric that would offer the same level of insulation effectiveness as down, even when wet.

 The original patent filed for PrimaLoft insulation, known as "Synthetic Down" and filed in May 1986, describes a particular mix of synthetic microfibers and macrofibers that compares favorably to down.
 It was proven to provide an equally efficient thermal barrier, be of equivalent density, possess similar compressional properties, have improved wetting and drying characteristics, and have superior loft retention when wet.

-The latter point illustrates PrimaLoft's primary advantage over down.
+However, down still has a better weight to warmth performance when dry.

 Unlike down, PrimaLoft is able to retain 96% of its insulating capability when wet by maintaining its loft, and therefore is used in clothing and equipment intended to be used in cold, wet conditions, such as jackets, parkas, gloves, sleeping bags and footwear.

-In terms of the intrinsic warmth of a jacket, this is largely determined by both the type of PrimaLoft branded insulation used in the construction of the jacket, as well as the thickness of that insulation.
-A thicker insulation will ensure that there is more airspace in which to trap the body heat as a result of the insulation being able to trap more heat.
-As a result, the activity levels and the warmth value of garments insulated with PrimaLoft products are largely determined by the wearer and the intended use of the garment.
+The warmth of clothing is influenced by the type of PrimaLoft used and its thickness, with thicker insulation trapping more heat.

-Sustainable Products
+Sustainable products

 PrimaLoft first introduced a product containing post-consumer recycled content in 2007, meant for footwear applications.

 In 2016, PrimaLoft introduced a synthetic insulation product for apparel containing 55% post-consumer recycled content.
 This application was first used by Patagonia in their Nano Puff line of products.

-In 2018, PrimaLoft announced three insulation products made from 100% post-consumer recycled content.

-Also in 2018, PrimaLoft announced the development of a synthetic insulation made from biodegradable fibers.
+In 2018, PrimaLoft announced three insulation products made from 100% post-consumer recycled content and a synthetic insulation made from biodegradable fibers.

 Yarn

-Products made of PrimaLoft Yarn are available in 100% polyester or a blend of 45% polyester and 55% merino wool, both of which provide high levels of comfort and moisture management for the end user.
+Products made of PrimaLoft Yarn are available in 100% polyester or a blend of 45% polyester and 55% merino wool, both of which provide high levels of thermal comfort and moisture management for the end user.

 PrimaLoft was introduced into new yarn product segments as follows: